0xForked/goms/README.md

 - EDA stand for Event-driven Architecture
 - ADA stand for API-driven Architecture
 - FE stand for Frontend
-- bff stand for Backend for frontend
+- BFF stand for Backend for frontend